shambhavithakur/eda-email/README.md

 In this project, I cleaned and visualized data from a repository of Enron emails.
 The project is divided into two parts, cleaning and reorganizing data and visualizing data.

-To easily browse through the project notebooks, use the following&nbsp;links:
+To browse through the project notebooks, use the following&nbsp;links:

 - [Part 1: Cleaning and reorganizing data](https://nbviewer.jupyter.org/github/shambhavithakur/eda-email/blob/master/eda-email-1.ipynb)